El Espinar: Temperature

 During mid-summer, average daily highs usually range from 27 °C to 30 °C, whereas average daily lows usually range from 12 °C to 14 °C.

 During heavy cold waves, low temperatures can drop to −15 °C; on the other hand, during heavy heat waves, high temperatures can reach 36 °C. For someone pretending to stay all night long elsewhere outdoor during the peak of summer, a long-sleeved sweatshirt should be required for 90% of nights.

 Maximum highs being lower than 0 °C (32 °F) for an entire day, or even during two or three consecutive days could happen during heavy cold waves, but only if northern winds bring strong, persistent low clouds with any sunshine at noon.
 Some winters four or five days like that are expected, but many others winters it only happens one day or even any at all.

+Climate data for El Espinar.
+Elevation: 1,237 m (4,058 ft).
+1987 - 2022 normals.